 So, I suppose I need to make a trip to “Hobby Lobby” for this project… I have an idea to save the guitar.
 I don’t think I’ll go with any of Pete Caroll’s plays on this project.
 Nor will I bother to paint, or strip the guitar down… I think I have an idea… I should have it finished and posted before too long, later this week.
 Until then… “Dolt!
 Ummm Flowers.”

 Not the best pictures in the world, but, at least I did take a few.

-There are lots of interesting summer getaways across the Southeast, and southern United States.
+There are lots of interesting summer getaways across the Southeast, and the southern United States.
 And though I’ve yet to vacation, or even visit many of them, I have indeed seen my share of resort areas from Florida to West Virginia, from the mountains to the sea.
-For me, however, a nature, history, and Native American enthusiast, few hold as much intrigue, as “The Village At Indian Springs.”
+For me, however, a Nature, History, and Native American enthusiast, few hold as much intrigue, as “The Village At Indian Springs.”

 Indian Springs is located just minutes from the Butts County, county seat, of Jackson, and I-75.
 Sort of a “Touch of Country” in the city kind of town, only without all the traffic and noise.
 There are two nearby state parks, including the oldest state park in America, Indian Springs State Park, and many lakes and falls.